kyma-project/nats-manager/docs/user/README.md

 The `nats.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the NATS CR that NATS Manager uses to manage the module.
 See [NATS Custom Resource](01-05-nats-custom-resource.md).

+## Authorization

+To assign access permissions to NATS module resources, use the following [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles):

+- `kyma-nats-view` - Grants read-only access to NATS CRs and their status.
+- `kyma-nats-edit` - Grants full access to NATS CRs and read-only access to their status.

 ## Resource Consumption

 To learn more about the resources used by the NATS module, see [NATS](https://help.sap.com/docs/btp/sap-business-technology-platform-internal/kyma-modules-sizing?state=DRAFT&version=Internal#nats).